Codinosaur/tantechnova/README.md

 * `/Others/Wallpaper.png` has been set as the background image of the desktop environnment.

-# Train, test.:
+## Train, test.:
 See [original repository](https://github.com/MayankSingal/PyTorch-Image-Dehazing) for information on training.

 * Train there, import the trained Model (`dehazer.pth`) here.
 * This is because we don't focus on training, or the model.
-The pretrained one provided here is aldready good.
+The pretrained one provided here is already good.